Sony Model 8-301W Portable Television (1961)

 This modular design speeded up factory service.
 The technician could quickly identify which board contained the problem, plug in a new one, and pitch the old board into a bin to be reconditioned (or perhaps just discarded).

-Modular design also makes this TV extremely difficult to service, compared to an older tube set.
+Modular design makes this TV tricky for a hobbyist restorer, compared to an older tube set.
+When the boards are plugged in, they're so close together that you can't reach anything to test voltage or check waveforms on an oscilloscope.
 With the boards unplugged, it's impossible to power up the TV for diagnostics unless you have a set of extension cables with matching sockets and plugs to hook everything together on the workbench.
-When the boards are plugged in, they're so close together that you can't reach anything to test voltage or check waveforms on an oscilloscope.

-Sony factory techs might have had those special cables, but I don't, and I'm not about to build a set of custom cables that I'll never use again.
-I'll have to do the best I can, testing components passively on the detached boards and putting the TV back together when I want to see the result of replacing a part.
+Sony factory techs must have used special cables like that.
+I'm not about to build a set of custom cables that I'll never use again, so I'll do the best I can, testing components passively on the detached boards and putting the TV back together when I want to see it play.

 Mediocre Construction Quality

 My first look at the boards did not impress me with Sony's construction quality.
-The circuit board has big, sloppy globs of solder and the board's contact fingers are dark with corrosion.
+This circuit board has big, sloppy globs of solder and the board's contact fingers are dark with corrosion:

 A close-up identifies the culprit.
 Check out these greasy fingerprints left behind by a careless assembler.
 Hadn't gloves been invented by the 1960s?
 Although these prints began as grime, they eventually corroded the contact metal.
 Chemical cleaning didn't touch this hard corrosion.
-I finally had to burnish it off with a Dremel power tool.
+I gently burnished it with a Dremel power tool.

 I normally don't use such methods on contacts, which are often plated with a thin layer of precious metal.
-These contacts are plain old copper, however, a sign of cost cutting.
+These contacts are plain old copper, however.

 I then cleaned the controls and reassembled the TV.
 It showed no dramatic improvement, but cleaning did eliminate slight scratchiness in the Volume and Gain controls.